dwayne99/FaceRecognition_OpenCV_Keras/README.md

 # Face Recognition using Deep Learning with OpenCV and Keras

 This project is built-in Python and it deals with Face Recognition.
+The Deep Learning model is built using the Keras framework and has built using the principle of Transfer Learning.
+The Transfer Learning model used is the VGG16 model.
+The model is trainable and customizable.

 ## Installation